 If fake wrestling crosses the line, running along streets filled with a lot of other people and also a bunch of large bovine creatures with sharp horns probably falls under that category, too.

-Of course, there’s no evidence that the Eagles have told him not to run with the bulls.
-Maybe they want to see if he’s smart enough to figure it out without them having to.
+Of course, there’s no evidence that the Eagles have told him not to run with the bulls, by any of the various people he would regard as being his “boss” with the Eagles.
+Maybe they all want to see if he’s smart enough to figure it out without them having to tell him.